DataSlingers/LOCOMP/README.md

 The LOCO-MP python package provide a mostly model-agnostic and distribution-free inference framework for feature importance that is applicable to both regression and classification tasks and is computationally efficient and statistically powerful.
 The motivation for this method is described in Gan, L., Zheng, L., & Allen, G. I. (2022) [link to preprint](https://arxiv.org/abs/2206.02088).
-Please visit https://DataSlingers.github.io/LOCOMP_paper for code to reproduce the results from our paper.
+Please visit https://github.com/DataSlingers/LOCOMP_paperfor code to reproduce the results from our paper.